 Bringing in the most money are Soldiers — their earnings average approximately $78K per year.
 Human Resources Managers are a close second at around $68K along with Recruiters (about $52K) and Human Resources Assistants ($49K).

-When it comes to location, the highest average paycheck ($79K per year) can be spotted in Columbia, S.C.; Lansing, Mich. (around $71K), Arlington, Va. (about $68K), and Alexandria, La. (approximately $50K) are the next top-paying cities.
+When it comes to location, the highest average paycheck ($79K annually) can be spotted in Columbia, S.C.; Lansing, Mich. ($71K), Arlington, Va. ($68K), and Alexandria, La. (around $50K) are the next top-paying cities.
 Across Army National Guard's U.S. offices, employees in the state of Pennsylvania earn the most, taking home $81K per year.

 Years of Experience

-Those who have five to nine years of work experience see average salaries of $62K per year.
-Workers who have been with the company for more than one year but less than five can make $56K annually on average.
-The largest fraction of Army National Guard people (36 percent) have been working for 10-19 years and earn about $61K per year on average.
+Those who have five to nine years of work experience see average salaries of about $61K annually.
+Those with one to four years of experience at the company can expect to make $55K per year on average.
+The largest fraction of Army National Guard people (38 percent) have been working for 10-19 years and earn approximately $58K annually on average.

 Certifications and Degrees

 Being a FAA Pilot Licensee certainly has its perks — salaries approach $79K per year and far exceed the paychecks of those without certification.
 Becoming a Cisco Certified Network Associate can certainly pay off here; those folks make $72K on average.
 Army National Guard provides the highest financial reward to those with a Bachelor's Degree — these employees rake in approximately $61K annually.

 The highest-paying skill in this position seems to be Operations Management; individuals who report it as part of the repertoire have a median income of about $85K per year.
 Folks here also tend to know Microsoft Office; on the survey, just under a fourth of workers named it in their skills portfolios.
 Employees also tend to round out their skills sets with Microsoft Word, Microsoft Excel, and Human Resources Information System.